AC-262,536

 AC-262536 is a drug developed by Acadia Pharmaceuticals which acts as a selective androgen receptor modulator (SARM).
 Chemically it possesses endo-exo isomerism, with the endo form being the active form.
 It acts as a partial agonist for the androgen receptor with a Ki of 5 nM, and no significant affinity for any other receptors tested.
-In animal studies it produced a maximal effect of around 66% of the anabolic action of testosterone, but only around 27% of its potency as an androgen.
+In animal studies it produced a maximal effect of around 66% of the levator ani muscle weight increase of testosterone, but only around 27% of its maximal effect on prostate gland weight.
+It is an aniline SARM related to ACP-105 and vosilasarm (RAD140).